GallowayLabMIT/tangles_model/README.md

 2. Regenerate simulation data for the preprint.
 3. Regenerate all figures from simulation data for the preprint.

 If you'd like to simulate your own gene circuits, continue reading!
 If you just want to replicate the paper results, jump to [Replicating paper results](#replicating-paper-results).
+Instead of regenerating the data using the Julia scripts, you may want to [download](https://nextcloud.meson.us/index.php/s/nPeowqMAKLrETgB) the already-generated datasets used in generating all figures including in this paper.

 ## Simulating your own gene networks
 The full model described in our work is mostly contained within [TanglesModel.jl](src/TanglesModel.jl), a Julia implementation.